copernicus-mogley/zkav.club/README.md

 ### Join the Club

 Whether you're a developer, an artist, or simply curious about the future of the internet, Zk Av Club invites you to come learn, create, innovate, and collaborate with others who are passionate about art, science, creativity and freedom.
-Get involved with our community and get us involved with yours!

 - [𝕏](https://x.com/ZkAv_Club)